What’s the Best Fabric Cutting Machine in 2020?

 - Knife blade sold separately

 The Cricut Maker can create a huge variety of projects on its own, but if you have thick or dense materials that you want to work with, you’ll need to buy the extra Knife Blade.
-You’ll also need to use your own sewing patterns with this machine, as there are no built-in designs.
+You’ll also need to use your own sewing patterns with this fabric cutting machine, as there are no built-in designs.

 Aside from these minor issues, the Champagne Cricut Maker is an excellent cutting machine for your quilting projects.